alvinlai808/assignments/front-end-development.md

 Technology, coding, and architecture specifics will vary by technology stack, but one specification is common across the board: this assignment expects you to implement _the front end only_ (i.e., no real connections to the web services yet), but also requires that there are _clear, well-defined placeholders_ for those web services in your code.
 The starter code already has these qualities, so as long as you don’t veer too far from them, you should be fine.

 ### How to Turn it In
-The starter applications can be run/built from within their own subfolders, but for your own submission, _copy the starter code of choice_ to the top level of this repository, then start working on those files as your own.
+The starter applications can be run/built from within their own subfolders, but for your own submission, _copy the files_ from the starter code of choice to the top level of this repository, then start working on those files as your own.
 This has the secondary effect of keeping the starter code untouched—you’ll probably benefit from that, in case you do something that breaks the application code.

-To evaluate your work, we will invoke or build your application based on the files at the top of the repository, and not within the starter code subfolders.
+To evaluate your work, we will invoke or build your application based on the files at the top of the repository.

 ## Specific Point Allocations
 Programming assignments are scored according to outcomes _3a_, _3b_, and _4a_ to _4f_ in the [syllabus](http://dondi.lmu.build/fall2018/cmsi370/cmsi370-fall2018-syllabus.pdf).
 For this particular assignment, graded categories are as follows: